 Preparing for a move to New York City?
-As any local will tell you, “NYC” isn’t just a single place, as you might expect with a smaller city.
+As any local will tell you, NYC isn’t just a single place, as you might expect with a smaller city.
 It can mean dozens of things!
 Do you want to head to Manhattan for a classic Empire State experience, perhaps looking to replicate the lifestyle you’ve seen on your favorite TV show?
 Or will you settle in Brooklyn, or maybe Queens?
-In New York, you’ve got a lot of choices!
+In all five of the New York Boroughs, you’ve got a lot of choices!
 But don’t worry, we’ll help you narrow things down and find the best spot for you.

 New York is made up of five major areas or “boroughs,” some separated by rivers and connected via ferry or bridge.
 So, what are the five boroughs of New York?
 Manhattan, Brooklyn, Queens, Staten Island, and The Bronx.
-Read on to explore which area of New York is right for what you’re looking for, in our NYC neighborhood guide for the five boroughs.
+Read on to explore which area of New York is right for what you’re looking for in our NYC neighborhood guide for the five New york boroughs, explained.

 NYC Neighborhood Guide – Where to Start

 As you consider where to live in NYC, here are a few key factors to consider:

 - What, to you, makes a great neighborhood?